-July 26, 2019, Chris Gulick successfully defended his Masters Thesis research on Effects of working grassland management on lesser prairie-chicken resource selection within home ranges and during dispersal events.
+July 26, 2019, Chris Gulick successfully defended his Master's Thesis research Effects of working grassland management on lesser prairie-chicken resource selection within home ranges and during dispersal events.

 July 10, 2019, we had our annual Coordinating Committee Meeting at the K-State Alumni Center:

 - Carly Aulicky, Ph.D. student, and Liam Berigan, M.S. student, both on the Lesser Prairie-Chicken Translocation to the Sand Sagebrush Ecoregion project, were presented the Outstanding Unit Student Award for 2019.